Elaeocarpus lanceifolius

 Elaeocarpus lanceifolius is a tree species in the family Elaeocarpaceae.
 It is found across tropical Asia from Thailand to Yunnan to Nepal to Karnataka, India.
 It is used for its wood (construction, firewood, charcoal), fruit (food and medicine), and nuts (jewellery, rosaries).

 Description

 A tall evergreen tree up to 20m tall with gray-black bark and a dense crown.
 Some of its distinctive features are: glabrous branchlets; cuneate, more-or-less decurrent leaf bases; and leaves possessing 7 or 8 lateral veins per side with veinlets sparse.
-Flowers bisexual, white, with a 3-4 x 2-2.5 cm ovoid green drupe that has an inconspicuous exocarp and a bony, conspiculously verrucose endocarp, 1-loculed.
+Flowers bisexual, white, with a 3-4 x 2-2.5 cm ovoid green drupe that has an inconspicuous exocarp and a bony, conspicuously verrucose endocarp, 1-loculed.
 The seeds are around 2 cm.
 It flowers from June to July and fruits from July to September in China.
 April to June is the flowering season in India, with fruit appearing July to September.